What is RV Toilet Paper?

 - Available in regular stores

-Scott makes a rapid-dissolving RV toilet paper as well, and while it’s softer than Scott 1000 it’s harder to find in stores and may not be necessary for your RV.
+Scott makes a rapid-dissolving RV toilet paper (click to view on Amazon) as well, and while it’s softer than Scott 1000 it’s harder to find in stores and may not be necessary for your RV.

-I’ve used Scott 1000 toilet paper in my travel trailer as well but my only problem with it is softness.
+I’ve used Scott 1000 toilet paper in my travel trailer and it didn’t give me any issue.
+My only problem with it is softness.

-Don’t get me wrong it works just fine and some people are more than happy with it, but I prefer something a little softer like Kirkland Signature toilet paper
+Don’t get me wrong it works just fine and some people are more than happy with it, but I prefer something a little softer like the Kirkland Signature toilet paper reviewed above.

 - FSC Certified